daizutabi/nbsync/README.md

 workflows and timeframes.
 When building visualizations in Jupyter notebooks, you need rapid cycles of execution, verification, and modification.

-This plugin is designed specifically to address these separation of concerns, allowing you to:
+nbsync is designed specifically to address these separation of concerns, allowing you to:

 - **Focus on code** in notebooks without documentation distractions
 - **Focus on narrative** in markdown without code interruptions
 - **Maintain powerful connections** between both environments

-Each environment is optimized for its purpose, while the plugin handles the integration automatically.
+Each environment is optimized for its purpose, while nbsync handles the integration automatically.

 ## Contributing